 In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS No. 142"), goodwill and intangible assets with indefinite lives are not subject to amortization, but are monitored annually for impairment, or more frequently if there are indicators of impairment.
 Any impairment would be measured based upon the fair value of the related asset based on the provisions of SFAS No. 142.
 Because we have one reporting segment, under SFAS No. 142, we utilize the entity-wide approach for assessing goodwill for impairment and compare its market value to its net book value to determine if an impairment exists.
-There were no impairment losses related to goodwill in fiscal 2007, nor were there any indications of impairment in the twelve weeks ended February 15, 2008.
 If we determine through the impairment review process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of income.
 The goodwill amount for acquisitions is initially recorded based upon a preliminary estimated purchase price allocation and is subject to change.
 Any preliminary purchase price allocation is based upon our estimate of fair value, and is finalized as we receive other information relevant to the acquisition, such as exit costs related to lease obligations.